ffroliva/mimecast-frontend/README.md

  If a `success` data is received from the by the `onmessage` function the `dataSource` array is udated and the data is rendered by the `mat-table`.

- If a `error`data is received from the `onmessage` function the a modal dialog is presented withe the error message receibed as message.
+ If a `error`data is received from the `onmessage` function the a modal dialog is presented with the error message received from the backend.

 file-search.service.ts
 ```typescript